Jim Laycock – IPF Senior Technical Agronomist

 Validating Critical Values

 When these sulphur deficiency symptoms appeared at the Grenfell site it presented an opportunity to validate soil and tissue test critical values.
 The Grenfell long-term experiment commenced in 2007 to assess various nitrogen x phosphorus rates in winter crops.
-Crops are grown in rotation, with canola sown in 2012, 2014 and 2017 again in 2020 and planned for 2023.
+Crops are grown in rotation, with canola sown in 2012, 2014 and 2017 again in 2020 and 2023.

 Sulphur has been applied during the life of the trial, as broadcast gypsum in 2009, supplying 80 kg/ha of sulphur, banded potassium sulphate in 2012 supplying 36 kg/ha of sulphur and 36ks/S as Gran Am in 2017.
 Triple super and urea are used to supply phosphorus and nitrogen.